 The Trustees are satisfied that financial aspects of the Centre's operation are transparent and properly administered.
-Up until March 2017 the centre employed a finance assistant working alongside a Church Treasurer.
-Since August 2017 the finance office has been out sourced to a Accountancy company.
+Up until March 2017 the Centre employed a finance assistant working alongside a Church Treasurer.
+Since August 2017 the finance office has been out- sourced to an Accountancy company.
 This office completes all financial transactions on behalf of the centre following paperwork scanned and sent to them on a weekly basis from the church and centre offices.

-The Centre continues to employ a payroll company
+The Centre continues to employ a payroll company.
+The accountancy company maintain a liaison role between the Trustees, management and payroll